indimail/tinydnssec/README.md

 If you still want to run dnscache follow the instructions on the djbdns
 hompage: http://cr.yp.to/djbdns/run-cache.html

-This package includes software for all the fundamental DNS operations - See https://blog.ploetzli.ch/2014/tinydns-dnssec/
+This package includes software for all the fundamental DNS operations - See [Henryk Plötz's tinydnssec](https://blog.ploetzli.ch/2014/tinydns-dnssec/).

 DNS cache: finding addresses of Internet hosts.
 When a browser wants to contact www.yahoo.com, it first asks a DNS cache, such as djbdns's dnscache, to find the IP address of www.yahoo.com.
 Internet service providers run dnscache to find IP addresses requested by their customers.
 If you're running a home computer or a workstation, you can run your own dnscache to speed up your web browsing.